-• If not otherwise stated, the default deadline for submission of an assignment is 12 midnight Sunday in the nominated week.
+• If not otherwise stated, the default deadline for submission of an assignment is 12 midnight on the due date.

 Where

 - Submissions must be made electronically through Turnitin in the LTMS unless otherwise stated.
 Turnitin is a plagiarism checking service that will retain a copy of the assessment item on its database for the purpose of future plagiarism checking. - For more guidance on Turnitin: https://student.unsw.edu.au/turnitin